fragilefamilieschallenge/ffmetadata/README.md

 ```
 ## Vignette

-To learn more abou the how to use the package, please see the [vignette](https://fragilefamilieschallenge.github.io/ffmetadata/articles/APIUsage.html)
+To learn more about the how to use the package, please see the [vignette](https://fragilefamilieschallenge.github.io/ffmetadata/articles/APIUsage.html).